bjornosal/bjornosal/README.md

 Map of crowdsourced data for activities nearby.

+### Golfe - www.golfe.app

+Overview, and information of golf courses around the world.

 ### Spill med mormor - www.spillmedmormor.no [decommissioned]

 A simple page for videochatting and playing chess.
 Made as a christmas present for my grandma during the covid pandemic.